-Dram shop is the term used to describe claims made against establishments, such as bars and restaurants, that serve alcohol to persons who are intoxicated and cause serious injury or death to another person.
+Dram shop describes claims made against establishments, such as bars and restaurants; that serve alcohol to intoxicated persons and cause serious injury or death to another person.

 Under Dram Shop liability, the service and consumption of alcohol is considered a shared responsibility.
 While the drunk driver will always carry responsibility, the bar/restaurant that served alcohol to the drunk driver also shares responsibility for the severe injuries and/or death caused by the drunk driver.

 Under the law, when it comes to serving alcohol, the bar/restaurant must do so in a reasonable and safe manner.

 In a nut-shell, Dram Shop liability is about the responsible consumption and responsible service of alcohol.

 Bars and restaurants have liquor licenses, and also, must follow the rules.
 The rules for responsible service of alcohol are so simple:

 - You do not serve someone if you know or should know that they are intoxicated,

 - If intoxicated the bar must cut the patron off and find them a safe ride home within 30 minutes, and